 Counseling Center

 Southeastern is committed to providing a balanced Christian approach to counseling.
-It is our goal to provide counseling and guidance that meets your specific challenges and encourages you as you grow in Christ.
-It is also our belief that the Bible speaks to all of life and its problems, so the goal of our counseling is to help you resolve the problems in your life in a way that will please God, help you to fully appreciate His gracious love for you, and to trust and follow His plans for your life.
-Counselors will typically pray for you and bring relevant passages from Scripture to bear upon the problems for which you have sought counseling.
+Our goal is to provide counseling and guidance that meets your specific challenges and equips you to grow to be more like Christ as a result.
+It is also our belief that the Bible speaks to all of life and its problems, so the goal of our counseling is to help you resolve the problems in your life in a way that honors the Lord, help you to fully appreciate His gracious love for you, and trust and follow His plans for your life.
+Counselors will typically pray for you and integrate relevant passages from Scripture to bear upon the problems for which you have sought counseling.

-Our team consists of counselors who have completed or are pursuing their masters or doctoral degrees in counseling at Southeastern Seminary but are not licensed by the state of North Carolina as counselors or psychologists.
+Our team consists of counselors who have completed or are pursuing their masters or doctoral degrees in counseling at Southeastern Seminary but are not licensed by the state of North Carolina.
 Because some of our interns are also supervised by an external Licensed Marriage & Family Therapist Supervisor (LMFT-S), they will abide by the AAMFT standards for ethics and counseling.
 However, the counseling that we provide is a Christian ministry based on the good news of Christ rather than a secular professional activity.

 ***We cannot guarantee a response 24/7 to crisis situations.
 Please utilize the list below in case of a mental health emergency.
 Campus Security (919) 761-2206 or 911 are also available to you in emergency situations.